-I'll also check out the creatives being offered by the merchant prior to making a decision.
+I'll also check out the creatives being offered by the merchant before making a decision.
 Are their creatives well designed and something I'd want to see on my website?
 Are the sizes I'd need available?
 How up to date are they?
 Do I see special creatives for specific holidays (this usually implies the program is very actively managed)?

 I also want to ensure that deep linking is available.
-If a program doesn't allow deep linking, then that means you can only send visitors through an affiliate link to the specific pages they've designated (like the homepage or a very high level category page).
+If a program doesn't allow deep linking, then that means you can only send visitors through an affiliate link to the specific pages they've designated (like the homepage or a very high-level category page).